tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 ```
  λx. x
  ```
-The `λ` simply denotes the start of a function expression, then follows a list of parameters (in this case we have only a single parameter called `x`) terminated by “.”
+The `λ` (Greek letter Lambda) simply denotes the start of a function expression.
+Then follows a list of parameters (in this case we have only a single parameter called `x`) terminated by “.”
 Then follows the function body, an expression returned by the function when it is applied.
 The variable `x` is said to be *bound* to the parameter.
 Variables that appear in the function body but not in the parameter list are said to be *free*.
 The above lambda expression is equivalent to the JavaScript expression:

 ```javascript
 x => x